 Deck Hand Henry Morton, Royal Naval Reserve.
 He was lost at sea aboard H.M.Trawler ” Gambri ” on 18th January 1918, aged 23.
 He was the son of Henry and Margaret Morton of 71 Low Greens, Berwick and is commemorated on the Chatham Naval Memorial. ” Gambri ” was a trawler of 274 tons hired by the Admiralty for use as a minesweeper.
-At 10.15 a.m. she sank after striking a mine three- quarters of a mile from the Royal Sovereign light vessel, off the Sussex coast. twenty one men were lost.
+At 10.15 a.m. she sank after striking a mine three- quarters of a mile from the Royal Sovereign light vessel, off the Sussex coast with the loss of twenty one men.
 The mines had been laid earlier by the German submarine UC-71. ( The picture is not the ” Gambri ” but a sister ship ).